-25 TV Dramas to Binge-Watch Right Now
+28 TV Dramas Definitely Worth Binge-Watching Tonight

 Yes, this addictive drama—based on the 1964 Bette Davis film “Dead Ringer”—first aired on the CW, but was likely a little too high-minded for the network, thanks to its very adult themes (drugs, sex, murder) and twisty, serialized plot.

-Sarah Michelle Gellar plays estranged twins—Bridget, a down-on-her-luck former addict and stripper being chased by a Native American gangster who thinks she witnessed a murder, and Siobhan, a cold-as-ice devious Park Avenue society wife (think a grown-up version of Gellar’s Catherine from “Cruel Intentions.”)
+Sarah Michelle Gellar plays estranged twins—Bridget, a down-on-her-luck former addict and stripper being chased by a Native American gangster who thinks she witnessed a murder; and Siobhan, a cold-as-ice devious Park Avenue society wife (think a grown-up version of Gellar’s Catherine from “Cruel Intentions.”)
 The two reunite briefly, Siobhan disappears, and Bridget assumes her identity.
 And that’s just in the first few minutes.
 Still not convinced?
 Here’s a compelling case as to why you should watch it, stat.
+Stream it here.

 “The Shield”